-Doctors prescribe anticholinergic drugs to treat a variety of conditions, including chronic obstructive pulmonary disease (COPD), bladder conditions, gastrointestinal disorders, and symptoms of Parkinson’s disease.
+Anticholinergic drugs can treat a variety of conditions, including chronic obstructive pulmonary disease (COPD), bladder conditions, and gastrointestinal disorders, among others.

 Only a doctor can determine which anticholinergics are right for a person and how long the treatment should last.
 The inappropriate use of anticholinergics can have severe adverse effects.

 In this article, learn more about anticholinergic drugs, their uses, and possible side effects.

 Anticholinergics are a type of medication that blocks the action of a neurotransmitter called acetylcholine.
 Acetylcholine transfers signals between cells that affect specific bodily functions.

 The medication blocks acetylcholine from causing involuntary muscle movements in the lungs, gastrointestinal tract, urinary tract, and other areas of the body.

 As anticholinergics can affect a variety of functions, including digestion, urination, salivation, and movement, they can help treat many conditions.

 Anticholinergic drugs work by blocking the activity of acetylcholine, a neurotransmitter, in the cholinergic system.
 The cholinergic system plays a role in: